 - Improves security and stability in Safari

-If you haven’t installed macOS Sierra yet, you may want to hold off until the macOS Sierra 10.12.1 release date that could come in the next two and a half weeks.
+If you haven’t installed macOS Sierra yet, you may want to hold off until the macOS Sierra 10.12.2 release date that could come December.
+This will sync up with iOS 10.2 and will include new emojis.
+We are currently on beta 3 of this new version.

 We’ll start with the reasons to install macOS Sierra.
 Click here to jump right to the reasons not to install macOS Sierra.